sarojlakra/atom-insert-console-log/README.md

 ## Supported languages

 Currently, only JavaScript is supported.
-This is because the package is dumb and only inserts `console.log(${selection}); // ${selection}` right now.
+This is because the package is dumb and only inserts `console.log(${selection});` right now.
 Yes, that's a semicolon.
 And you're gonna like it.